-Doctoral Students-
+Doctoral Students Full-time Status-

-- Full time when enrolled in 5 or more credits per semester. - Part time when enrolled in 4 or less credits per semester. - 1 credit/summer if needed for financial aid status or for examination/defense eligibility.
+- Full time when enrolled in 5 or more credits per semester. - Part time when enrolled in 4 or less credits per semester. - After passing comprehensive exam, to remain full-time must enroll in a minimum of 5 credits of dissertation per term until reaching 30 dissertation credits. - Once 30 dissertation credits completed, must enroll in 1 credit, each Fall and Spring semester, to be considered full-time and until a successful defense of the thesis. - 1 credit/summer if needed for financial aid status or for examination/defense eligibility.